Dans-labs/dariah/docs/Deploy.md

   - `web-apps`
     - `dariah`
       - `README.md` short description for humans
-      - `build.sh` script for building, with parameters for development, development server, or production
+      - `build.sh` script for build/development tasks, the options are documented inside, or run it without arguments for help
       - `server`
         - `controllers` routes and controllers
           - `index.py` entry point